Federal Tax Credits for Air Conditioners and Heat Pumps Under the Inflation Reduction Act [2023]

 Annual Aggregate Limits

-- A maximum of $2,000 may be applied to any combination of air source heat pump, heat pump water heater, and biomass stove/boiler upgrades in one year.
+- Up to $2,000 per year for any combination of air source heat pump, heat pump water heater, and biomass stove/boiler upgrades.

-- A maximum $1,200 can be applied to any combination of improvements to the home envelope (windows, doors, skylights, insulation, electrical) plus central air conditioners, furnaces, and boilers.
+- Up to $1,200 per year for any combination of central air conditioners, furnaces, and boilers, plus improvements to the home envelope (windows, doors, skylights, insulation, electrical).

 What Federal Tax Credits are Available for Air Conditioners and Air Source Heat Pumps?